We’re all adults here. We all know that any prejudice such as racism, homophobia & fat shaming as simply intolerable.

 Customers are far less bothered by tattoos these days as we all see them in so many places on so many bodies, so holding this prejudice disguised a “business practice” is wrong.

-This is something that we’ve recently discussed on The 88 & Friends with a great response so I know I’m not the only Pedantic Polly who feels this.
+This is something I’ve discussed on my Instagram with a great response so I know I’m not the only Pedantic Polly who feels this.

 “Speaking As A Mother”